adrianlzt/cerebro/programacion/asm/instrucciones.md

     carga la dirección de memoria de rdi en la pila (rsp) desplazada

-  Suele usarse para cargar el principio de un array
+  Suele usarse para cargar el principio de un array También nos permite:
+    perform addition with either two or three operands, and store the result in any register; not just one of the source operands.

+push -> meter a la pila.
+Equivalente a:
+                                        sub  $8,%rsp        # subtract 8 from rsp
+                                        mov  reg,(%rsp)     # store, using rsp as the address pop -> sacar de la pila.
+Equivalente a: mov  (%rsp),reg     # load, using rsp as the address add  $8,%rsp        # add 8 to the rsp

+callq -> hacer una llamda a una función.
+Equivalente a:
+                                                        push return_address
+                                                        jmp call_address

+Al hacer pop estamos copiando el valor de: x/1xg $sp  (para 64 bits) a la variable que ponga el pop

+TEST %eax, %eax
+JE   400e77 <phase_1+0x23>
+jumps if the %eax is zero.

+jnz (jump if not zero)

+JE [Jump if Equals] tests the zero flag and jumps if the flag is set.
+JE is an alias of JZ [Jump if Zero]